 About the SPARK NT Curator

-Carmen Ansaldo is a writer, activist and arts worker based between Katherine and Darwin in the Northern Territory.
-She currently works at Katherine Regional Arts and organises the Darwin Free University.
+Carmen Ansaldo is a writer, activist and arts worker based in Darwin, Northern Territory.
+She currently works for the City of Darwin and organises the Darwin Free University.
 Ansaldo has worked in remote and regional art centres within the Northern Territory and Western Australia, as well as major arts institutions such as the Museum and Art Gallery of the Northern Territory and the Queensland Art Gallery & Gallery of Modern Art.
 Her arts journalism has featured extensively in national and international print and online publications over the past 15 years including Art Monthly, Eyeline, Artlink, Ocula and The Guardian Australia.
 Most recently, she represented the Northern Territory within the profession of arts journalism at the 58th Venice Biennale as part of the Australia Council’s Emerging Artworkers Program.

 Ansaldo holds a Bachelor of Fine Arts (Painting) from the Queensland College of Art and a Bachelor of Arts, Honours (Extended major in Art History) from the University of Queensland.
 She has worked and studied internationally in Long Island, USA and Berlin, Germany.
 Her research analyses the intersection between visual arts and political engagement with a focus on First Nations art practices and remote and regional arts development.